DUKE42web/DUKE/general-info/general-info/react-notes/react-components.md

 In the above examples, it is important to read the `scrollHeight` property in `getSnapshotBeforeUpdate` because there may be delays between “render” phase lifecycles (like `render`) and “commit” phase lifecycles (like `getSnapshotBeforeUpdate` and `componentDidUpdate`).

-***
+---

 #### Error boundaries

+[Error boundaries](https:
-[Error boundaries](https://reactjs.org/docs/error-boundaries.html) are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
+//reactjs.org/docs/error-boundaries.html) are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
 Error boundaries catch errors during rendering, in lifecycle methods, and in constructors of the whole tree below them.

 A class component becomes an error boundary if it defines either (or both) of the lifecycle methods `static getDerivedStateFromError()` or `componentDidCatch()`.
 Updating state from these lifecycles lets you capture an unhandled JavaScript error in the below tree and display a fallback UI.

 Only use error boundaries for recovering from unexpected exceptions; **don’t try to use them for control flow.**

-For more details, see [_Error Handling in React 16_](https://reactjs.org/blog/2017/07/26/error-handling-in-react-16.html).
+For more details, see [_Error Handling in React 16_](https:
+//reactjs.org/blog/2017/07/26/error-handling-in-react-16.html).

 > Note
 >